My name is Michael, but I also go by f0rki on the internet. I am a security researcher (both in the academic and in the hacker sense).

-I am currently pursuing my PhD under the supervision of Prof. Lucas Davi at the University of Duisburg-Essen (My university site).
+I am a security engineer and researcher currently wrapping up my PhD under the supervision of Prof. Lucas Davi at the University of Duisburg-Essen (My university site).
 My primary research interests include:

 - Vulnerability Research and Hardening Mechanisms